frodef/nilan-cts600-homeassistant/README.md

 This is a Home Assistant integration for the Nilan CTS600 HVAC control system, controlling e.g. the [Nilan VPL-15](https://www.en.nilan.dk/products/ventilation-with-cooling-heating/heat-pump-and-heat-pipe/vpl-15) ventilation unit.
-This integration, via a serial Modbus adapter, is to be connected to the ventilation unit and replaces the physical control panel.
+This integration, via a serial RS485/Modbus adapter, is to be connected to the ventilation unit and replaces the physical control panel.

 Currently, this integration implements the [Climate](https://www.home-assistant.io/integrations/climate/)